dduportal/rpi-utils/meetup-brussels-20160210/slides/slides.md

 ---

-# Now let's workshop !
-## Step 1 : State of the infrastructure
+# Step 1 : State of the infrastructure

 ![Step 1](./img/state-infra-01.png)